robseb/rsyocto/README.md

 Yes, of course all HPS drivers are properly installed and tested.
 Demo applications and step-by-step guide are available, as well.

-### Are all AXI bridge interfaces between the FPGA and FPGA Fabric enabled?
+### Are all AXI bridge interfaces between the HPS and FPGA Fabric enabled?

 Yes, of course all bridge interfaces between the ARMv7-A- and FPGA- world are for both *Intel SoC-FPGAs* enabled and tested.
 Demo applications and step-by-step guide are available, as well.